saviour123/cedi2cedi/README.md

 # cedi2cedi
 ------------------------------------------------------
 To conclude my exploit on the tornado framework I built something in honour of the lady I love.
 Curious to know her?
 I call this app cedi2cedi, don't laugh!

-I does conversion from New Ghana Cedis to Old Ghana and vice-versa.
-I can be budle simpler with static HTML or PHP.
+It does conversion from New Ghana Cedis to Old Ghana and vice-versa.
 Give me some stars when you like the project.

 Feel the Live version here: [https://cedi2cedi.herokuapp.com](https://cedi2cedi.herokuapp.com)